‘Real Housewives of Atlanta’ Star Phaedra Parks Issues Vague Statement About Lies

 The Real Housewives of Atlanta star Phaedra Parks was caught in a lie during Sunday night’s reunion special.
 Phaedra may have thought that she had fooled Porsha Williams into thinking that Kandi Burruss was out to get her, but when Porsha revealed that Phaedra had told her the rape accusations, Kandi called her out.
-All of a sudden, Phaedra had to defend herself on the reunion special and her entire Real Housewives of Atlanta reputation was on the line.
+All of a sudden, Phaedra had to defend herself on the reunion special, and her entire Real Housewives of Atlanta reputation was on the line.
 She never copped to the lie even though Andy Cohen kept asking her about it and it is possible that she simply didn’t know what to say to make it better again.

-According to a new PEOPLE report, The Real Housewives of Atlanta star Phaedra Parks has finally issued a statement about the drama and it sounds like she’s playing it vague.
+According to a new PEOPLE report, The Real Housewives of Atlanta star Phaedra Parks has finally issued a statement about the drama, and it sounds like she’s playing it vague.
 As a lawyer, Parks knows that it is better to say something vague so people can’t hold anything against her than issue specifics.
 Parks recently opened up to PEOPLE magazine about what happened on the Real Housewives of Atlanta reunion and what she had to say didn’t make it any better for her.

 Report: Bravo network, Real Housewives of Atlanta cut ties with Phaedra Parks https://t.co/BS1o6zvNt7 #RHOA pic.twitter.com/FBMS251U5i